risawitama/verbose-potato/README.md

-## Who is the coolest Doctor in the hospital?
-The hip Doctor!
+## Where do bees go to the bathroom?
+The BP station.